 Possession and Use

-• The Commission acts on a zero tolerance policy against drug and alcohol consumption while on the job.
+The Commission acts on a zero tolerance policy against drug and alcohol consumption while on the job.
+Any employee caught using drugs or consuming alcohol while on the job will be immediately terminated.

 Public Access to Commission Records